Rule 901-5-05 | Terms of office for society directors and officers and conduct of election.

 (3) Place one copy of said poll book and tally sheet on file with the secretary of the society; and

-(4) Mail one copy to the department within ten days after said election.
+(4) Mail or submit electronically one copy to the department within ten days after said election.

 (H) A majority of the board of directors or any group of twenty-five citizens of legal voting age in a county or district may petition the department to supervise the annual election of directors of the society in said county or district.